 “Cyberpunk” as a Genre And Not Just 2077

 It’s everywhere now.
 It’s downloaded into your cortex.
 Drips off the neon katakana of your tube hotel vacancy sign.
 It’s hidden in the channel tuned to static on your peripheral, cyphered, cybernetic headset.
-It provides the foundation as well as the motivation for things high above its paygrade, but it is still only a literary genre–beyond video games.
+It provides the foundation as well as the motivation for things high above its pay grade, but it is still only a literary genre–beyond video games.
 “Cyberpunk.”
 I’m talking sim stim, black mesa stuff here, not Grand Theft Hovercar.

 Cyberpunk: My History With the Future

-A little-known fact about Dave Pizza, he used to be a BIG nerd.
-Okay, that’s not new, but I used to be fascinated by whatever technology I could get my hands on.
-I liked computers, telephones, and radios, and I just wanted to know how they work.
 A few of the people in my social circles, which were almost entirely online and also interested in these things, talked about books occasionally.
-I’m grateful for that, because books triumph above all really, even games really.
+I’m grateful for that, because books have triumped above all else for me really, even games.

 As you can imagine, Sci-Fi was the primary genre for my friends.
 They got me going on an author named William Gibson, who wrote a book called Neuromancer.
 Some might argue this was the first cyberpunk novel, which I would allow, although I later found out that there was a lineage to this genre preceded by much of the work by the author Phillip K. Dick (prolific Sci-Fi author) as well as much of the science fiction work before him, especially Isaac Asimov.